QuantEcon/lecture-python-advanced/source/rst/von_neumann_model.rst

   player will not get more than :math:`V(C)` (irrespective of what is the maximizing player’s choice)

-From the famous theorem of Nash (1951), it follows that there always exists a mixed strategy Nash equilibrium for any *finite* two-player zero-sum game.
+A famous theorem of Nash (1951) tells us that there always exists a mixed strategy Nash equilibrium for any *finite* two-player zero-sum game.